connexcs/docs/docs/customer/routing.md

 ## Configure Routing
 View and configure existing routes on the Routing tab in the Customer card.
-Click the `+` under **Ingress Routing** to create a new route.
+Click the :material-plus: under **Ingress Routing** to create a new route.

    ![alt text][ingress-routing]